 - Globus is a free service for FTP transfer, cloud storage, and computational tools.
 MSU offers a Globus Endpoint that allows researchers to transfer files between almost any machine.
-For more information, contact the Research Computing Group.
+For more information, contact Research Computing.

 Open Access Author Fund at MSU [pilot project]

 Open access (OA) is the ability to download and freely read scholarly works.
 OA removes barriers between readers and information.
 At Montana State University, our goal is to remove those barriers to access so that anyone in the world may read and benefit from the research conducted here in Montana.
 Publishing articles and books has associated costs, even if the publication is purely digital.
 Journals spend money reviewing, copy editing, and formatting articles, publishing them in print or online, and promoting them.
 To pay for this work, many journals ask that the author pay a charge (commonly referred to as an Article Processing Charge or APC).
 This fee often becomes a barrier between an author and open access publishing.